 On 22 December, 1992, a resolution 47/196 was adopted by the General Assembly and declared 17 October as the International Day for the Eradication of Poverty.
 All the States and people are invited to promote the day and do various activities to eradicate poverty and destitution.

 It is necessary to end poverty everywhere in all its forms.
 According to the World Bank, poverty is earning less than $1.90 a day.
 Also, we can't ignore the fact that poverty is more than a lack of money.
-2030 Agenda for Sustainable Development Goal is poverty also.
-The goal number one is to end poverty in all its forms and everywhere.
+The 2030 Agenda for Sustainable Development Goal is poverty.
+One goal number one is to end poverty in all its forms and everywhere.

 The 2020 Agenda for Sustainable Development was adopted in 2015 by the UN which is also known as the Sustainable Development Goals (SDG).
 It expands the scope worldwide to eradicate poverty, protecting the planet and ensuring that all people enjoy peace and prosperity.

-The eight contributors to human suffering is defined in the Millennium Development Goals (MDG) and was adopted by the UN in 2000.
+The eight contributors to human suffering are defined in the Millennium Development Goals (MDG) which was adopted by the UN in 2000.
 These 8 contributors are:

 - Poverty and Hunger

 - Gender inequality